karantaneja778/SDCND/SDCNDTerm1/Project2 Advanced Lane Finding/CarND-Advanced-Lane-Lines-master/writeup_template.md

 #### Step 1 - Distortion correction

 I used previously calculated camera calibration matrix `mtx` and distortion coefficients `dst` to undistort images coming to the pipeline.
-This is defined as function of my `Lane_Detection` class `undistort(image)`.
+This is defined as function `undistort(image)` of my `Lane_Detection` class.
 Here is an example of undistorted image of the road -

 ![alt text][image1]

 #### Step 2 Color and Gradient

+From the undistorted image, I converted into HSV color space.
+By defining upper and lower thresholds on saturation values, it gave me pretty good detection of lane lines.
+I choose to define upper and lower threshold dynamic, based on the average brightness of the image.
+This helps in detecting lane line in darker and brighter images as well.
+To find out average brightness, I defined a function `avg_brightness(img)` in Lane_Detection class which returns average brightness ranging from 0 to 255 for a colored image.
+To improve more on the edge detections, I applied OpenCV Sobel operator along x-axis and combined the two binary images.
+I obtained the following result -

 ![alt text][image3]

+The code can be found in the function `color_gradient(undistorted_image)` of my `Lane_Detection` class.

 #### Step 3 Perspective Tranform

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
+The code for my perspective transform includes a function called `warp()` in my `Lane_Detection` class.
 I chose the hardcode the source and destination points in the following manner:

 ```python
 src = np.float32(